Starsmine/ECSE6320Project1/README.md

 ## Project Structure

-This repository contains several projects demonstrating SIMD performance analysis and optimization:

-The hours spent on this project exceed 40 and it is not in a state I am happy with.
-Lots of benchmarking errors and malformed data still exist.
+The Time spent on this project exceed 45 hours and it is not in any kind of state I am happy with.
+Lots of benchmarking errors and malformed data still exist at the time of the due date.

 ### Project Reports
 - [**Project1Saxpy**](./Project1Saxpy/README.md) - SAXPY (Single-precision A*X Plus Y) SIMD implementation